sandeepkumar0987/Chatbox/README.md

 Handles multiple clients simultaneously using threading.
 Broadcasts messages received from one client to all other connected clients.
 Maintains a list of connected clients to manage connections and relay messages.

     b.
-Chat Client

-Role: The client is a participant in the chat, sending and receiving messages via the server.
+Chat ClientRole: The client is a participant in the chat, sending and receiving messages via the server.
 Functionality:
 Connects to the server using its hostname and port.
 Allows users to enter their names and chat messages through the console.